 - Viewing your account information

-- Inspecting roles and checking permissions on any dataset
+- Reviewing and managing permissions on any dataset

 Accessing the UI¶

 To access the Okera UI, browse to the URL provided by your Okera administrator.

 The Okera UI is supported on the latest versions of the following browsers:

 Use the Login screen to access the UI.
 The Login screen is configured to provide login options depending on your cluster configuration.
 These options include:

 Log in with credentials

 Select this option to authenticate using LDAP credentials.
 You can then enter your username and password.
 See Authenticate Using Lightweight Directory Access Protocol (LDAP).